Skip to main content

 From rotation to documented findings.

-Walk through a real analysis — from a rotation that passed manual review to the structured report that revealed what was missed.
+Walk through a real analysis, from a rotation that passed manual review to the findings report that revealed what was missed.